joyceeexinyiwang/SCSThesis/ProgressLog.md

-### To-do:
+## To-do

 *What is my hypothesis???*

-- continue to collect tweets (coming up with better keywords?)
+**Approach 1: Tracing threads**
-- read a sample of individual tweets to make some empirical observations and understand what exactly people tend to write
+- Read a sample of individual tweets to make some empirical observations and understand what exactly people tend to write
+- find patterns of how information gets passed on as a news story unfolds

+**Approach 2: DNA**
+- mention/retweets/comments
+- friends and followers
   - understand the different types of agents in the tweets I collected (journalists? followers of the news agency? bots?)
-- observe the ask/mention/retweets networks
-- meet with Dave (suggested by Matt) to learn about how to analyze network changes over time

 - get ORA pro
 - read "Statistical Analysis of Network Data"
 - read DNA book

 ---

+### Fri 11/2/2018
+scrape tweets [@AP, @AJEnglish] x [event keywords] scrape friends/follower data

+### Thu 11/1/2018
+a few narratives of information trails

+### Wed 10/31/2018
+- add friends/follower data to ORA
+- analyze report
+- build framework based on ideas from 10/28/2018

+### Tue 10/30/2018
+- how to scrape friends/follower data? what do we use it for?
+- a few narratives of information trails (adding on the observations from 10/26/2018)

+---

+## Past

+### Tue 10/30/2018
+- wrote dedup.py, clean.py, and bydate.py

+### Mon 10/29/2018
+- read texts
+- started user.py, dedup.py, bydate.py

+### Sun 10/28/2018

+influencer v.s. non-influencer
+agreement v.s. disagreement
+reaction v.s. reiteration

+mentioning: reaction, disagreement
+retweeting: agreement, replication
+number of followers and verified status: influencer/non-influencer status
+centrality measures:

+*how do these things change over time?*
+*how to trace the spread of one specific piece of information that stems from a news agency? (which kind of information has the deepest/longest thread? which has the broadest/widest? )*

+(meta-analysis, not focusing on specific opinions, but on the exchange of opinions)

-### 10/26/2018
+### Fri 10/26/2018
 Twitter API truncate issue:
 - similar problem: https://twittercommunity.com/t/retrieve-full-tweet-when-truncated-non-retweet/75542
 - answer: https://developer.twitter.com/en/docs/tweets/tweet-updates.html